 Time for AI-Powered Autonomous Finance Platforms -- Emagia and Adaptive SAG Partner to Revolutionize GBS Operations

+Emagia and Adaptive SAG announce partnership to transform Order-to-Cash operations with AI-powered Autonomous Finance Platforms

-Emagia's AI-powered Autonomous Finance Platform combined with ADAPTIVE’s digital transformation expertise helps organizations to automate most O2C activities.
+Emagia AI-based Autonomous Finance Platform and ADAPTIVE’s process optimization expertise open new frontiers for organizations to automate most O2C activities.

 With Emagia's cutting-edge AI-powered Autonomous Finance Platform and ADAPTIVE’s comprehensive expertise in digital transformation and process optimization, this joint initiative opens new frontiers for organizations to automate vast majority of their O2C activities, leading to significant reductions in operational costs, enhanced cash flow, and improved working capital management.